Uddālaka Āruṇi: Philosophy

-One very important work of Debiprasad Chattopadhyaya ‘Science and society in ancient India’ discusses Aruni.
-In this book he established Uddalaka Aruni as the first ‘natural scientist’ in the intellectual history of mankind.
-He wrote, ‘Uddalaka collected observations as far as his historical conditions permitted him and even went on diligently to make experiments to understand nature and man.’
+One very important work of Debiprasad Chattopadhyaya, Science and Society in ancient India, discusses Aruni.
+In this book he established Uddalaka Aruni as the first "natural scientist" in the intellectual history of mankind.
+He wrote, "Uddalaka collected observations as far as his historical conditions permitted him and even went on diligently to make experiments to understand nature and man."

 Theory of three elements

-According to his theory, there are three elements which make up the living things, each of it is a power.
+According to his theory, there are three elements that make up living things, each of which is a power.
 The elements are heat, water, and food (meaning plant).
 He believed the primal creation due to desire emanated heat/light, light having same desire emanated water from itself, then water having the same desire emanated food from itself, which according to him explains why there is plenty of food when it rains.
-Aruni explained that the existent entered these three elements and when it entered, it caused the elements to contain something of other two.
+Aruni explained that the existent entered these three elements and when it entered, it caused the elements to contain something of the other two.
 Fire, for example, not only contains heat but also other two elements.